 Where revenue or expenditure have been recognised by cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
 Creditors are included within the Balance Sheet for goods and services received and risks and rewards of ownership transferred, but not paid for at the year end.
-Debtors are included within the Balance Sheet where services have been provided but not yet reimbursed at the year end.
+Debtors are included within the Balance Sheet provided but not yet reimbursed at the year end.